sylk80/tictactoe_team/notes.md

 ### User acceptance test 2.1 - Vertical winning condition

-:heavy_plus_sign: Given Player X has won the game
+:heavy_plus_sign: Given Player X has placed their mark

-:construction: When we check the board for a winning condition
+:construction: When the X marks fulfil a vertical winning condition

+:heavy_exclamation_mark: Then the game ends and the results are printed

+#### Unit tests

 :heavy_exclamation_mark: Then Player X has 3 X marks in the first column